Trustpilot

 Simulation Platforms

-• Novela's NEW AI Marketing Simulation provides hands-on practice with AI-powered B2B marketing strategies
+• Novela's NEW AI Marketing Simulation provides hands-on practice with AI-powered marketing strategies by working alongside an AI copilot.
+The simulation includes built-in learning objectives for prompt engineering and AI evaluation.

 AI Marketing Content Library (Coming Soon)

-• Plug-and-play lesson plans on AI in marketing
+• Plug-and-play lesson plans focused on AI in marketing

-• Updated AI marketing case studies featuring AI-powered campaigns
+• Updated AI marketing case studies detailing AI-powered campaigns

-• Assessment templates for measuring AI skill development
+• Assessment templates to measure AI skill development

-• Weekly industry updates to keep your content current
+• Weekly industry updates to ensure your content remains current

 Content Resources

-• AACSB's AI curriculum guides provide frameworks for integration
+• AACSB's AI curriculum guides, offering frameworks for effective integration

-• Harvard Business Review's GenAI articles offer case studies and research
+• Harvard Business Review's GenAI articles, which provide case studies and research insights

 Assessment Tools

-• Use peer review for AI-generated content evaluation
+• Utilize peer reviews for evaluating AI-generated content.

-• Track student improvement in prompt effectiveness over time
+• Monitor student improvement in prompt effectiveness over time.

 The Path Forward Is Clear

 This transformation doesn't require you to become a tech expert overnight.
-The marketing industry has shifted, and now your curriculum can too - with the right support and resources.
+The marketing landscape has evolved, and your curriculum can too—with the right support and resources.

-The reality: Employers increasingly value AI skills in marketing graduates, and students who understand AI workflows have a competitive advantage.
+The reality is that employers increasingly prioritize AI skills in marketing graduates.
+Students who grasp AI workflows will gain a competitive advantage.

-The opportunity: Be the professor whose students are genuinely prepared for modern marketing roles - and feel confident on day one of their careers.
+The opportunity lies in becoming the professor whose students are genuinely prepared for modern marketing roles, confidently ready on day one of their careers.

 The timeline: Fall 2025 syllabi are being planned now.
-The professors who update their curricula first will be remembered as the educators who saw the future coming.
+Faculty who first adapt their curricula will leave a lasting legacy as the educators who foresaw the future.

 Take the First Step

-1. Take the full audit using the checklist above
+1. Take the complete audit using the checklist above.

-2. Choose one existing assignment to enhance with AI requirements
+2. Select one existing assignment to enhance with AI requirements.

-3. Explore simulation platforms that teach AI marketing skills practically
+3. Explore simulation platforms that teach practical AI marketing skills.

-4. Connect with other professors who are already making this transition
+4. Connect with other professors already making this transition.

-You don't have to do this alone.
-The resources exist, the community is supportive, and the path forward is clearer than ever.
+You don’t have to navigate this journey alone.
+Resources are available, a supportive community exists, and the path forward is more evident than ever.

-The question isn't whether AI will reshape marketing education.
+The question isn’t if AI will reshape marketing education.

-The question is whether you'll be among the first to prepare your students for what's next.
+The question is whether you will be among the first to prepare your students for what lies ahead.

 Ready to transform your marketing curriculum?
-Learn how professors at Columbia, Kellogg, and 50+ other schools are using Novela's NEW AI Marketing Simulation to teach the skills students actually need.
+Discover how professors at Columbia, Kellogg, and over 50 other institutions utilize *Novela's NEW AI Marketing Simulation to equip students with essential skills

-Plus, get early access to our AI Marketing Content Library with plug-and-play lesson plans.
+Plus, gain early access to our AI Marketing Content Library filled with plug-and-play lesson plans.

 Schedule a 15-minute demo to see how easy it can be.*